emanking203/King-Emily-Portfolio/final_project_EmilyKing.md

 [2014/2015 Season](https://www.bsomusic.org/stories/the-orchestra-season-by-the-numbers-database.aspx)

 ### Female Composers Available
-I will use the data from this database to show that there is a large number of female composers available for orchestras to feature.
+I will use the data from this database to show that there is a large number of female composers available for orchestras to feature, and to show how few of these female composers were actually included in the most recent season.

 [Female Composers](https://www.composerdiversity.com/)